Teach (and Practice) a New Jewish Value Each Night of Hanukkah

 • Visit someone who is homebound and, if possible, light the menorah with them.

-• During the week of Hanukkah, give one dollar to every person you see begging.
+• During the week of Hanukkah, give one dollar to a person in need.
 At the end of the week, talk about how it felt.

-There are many more Jewish values to choose from, and many more activities that you might try to express and learn about these and other values.
-Explore the possibilities, and let me know how it goes!
+There are many more Jewish values to choose from, and many more activities that you might try to express and learn about them.
+Explore the possibilities!

 For more ideas, see "8 Thematic Ideas to Make Every Night of Hanukkah Shine" and "A Social Justice Gift Guide for Hanukkah."